coder8004/Currency-Converter/README.md

 ## Introduction
 This project is part of the mandatory curriculum of the course "7,789 | 8,789 Skills: Programming with Advanced Computer Languages” supervised by Dr. Mario Silic at the University of St. Gallen.
-It was created by a group of students consisting of six people namely XXX (XXX), ...
-Sara Aeppli (15- and XX
+It was created by a group of students consisting of six people namely Sara Aeppli (15-XXX-XXX), Kimberly ANG Xiuqi, Luis Contreras, Florian Grob, Marc Wallach,  (XXX), ...

 ## Project-Description
 The base of the code is an existing one:

-...
+However we adjusted a few things:
+* Background color (from grey to green) in all party of the converter
+* Fonts (from XX to calibri)
+* Bottoms
+* Titel: added "by Moneycounters"

+Additionally, we added a few things:
+* Time Stamp next to the date

 ## Installations
 The following programs were used to analyse and test the code: